antoniorv6/SMT/README.md

 ```

 # Transcribing a single sample
 The repository also has the code for testing the transcription output of a single sample.
 To do so, please refere to the ```transcribe_single_sample.py``` file.
 The program asks for a sample to be transcribed and the weights of the SMT that are intended to be used.
-The program also requires the config file of the model's weights you are using (sth to be improved in next iterations, sorry!).
+The program also requires the config file of the model's weights you are using.

 ```sh